PublicAPIs-dev/intuit-api/docs/graphql-concepts/pagination.md

 }
 ```

-In this case, the server will only count records following the `cursorValue`. **Tip**: You can [use introspection](./introspection/) to see which fields support pagination.
+In this case, the server will only count records following the `cursorValue`.

 Learn more about [pagination from GraphQL.org](https://graphql.org/learn/pagination/).